 Complete Guide On How To Sell Your House Quickly

-I’ve just been perusing through a couple of “How to sell your home” guides, and I think I’ve just lost the will to live.
+I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live.
 Two words: Total junk.

-The entire ‘Top 10’ results in Google navigated me to some pretty extraordinarily flimsy articles, by some extremely popular websites, which all pretty much said the same thing: ‘eliminating clutter’ and ‘applying a fresh lick of paint’ is the magic formula.
+The entire ‘Top 10’ results in Google is populated by some pretty extraordinarily flimsy articles!
+Shockingly, many of them are contributed by extremely popular property websites that really should know and do better.
+Alas, they all pretty much shared the same primitive drivel: ‘eliminating clutter’ and ‘applying a fresh lick of paint’ is the magic formula.
 I mean, seriously?
 Who doesn’t know ‘clean and tidy’ sells?
 What about all the other steps?

 While those are key steps, they’re not exactly useful tips that most competent people with a shred of common sense didn’t already know!
 If selling a home boiled down to throwing and cramming everything into cupboards, and painting the entire house in a ‘neutral’ colour then why would anyone even need help (i.e. fish around for useful articles)?